 The AC connections consist of the 3 AC Phases (L1, L2, and L3), Neutral and Ground.
 AC wires must be rated for at least 600 VAC.
-Use wires within the ranges shown in Table 3-2, and sized as required to comply with local and National electrical codes.
+Use wires no larger than shown in Table 3-2, and sized as required to comply with local codes and the National Electrical Code.